 - What are the different types of car insurance claims?

-- What does the car insurance claims process look like?
+- How does the car insurance claims process work?

 - How do car insurance companies pay out claims?